BoilerMake/bm-app/internal/http/api/README.md

 # `api/`
-HTTP endpoints that serve JSON.
+HTTP endpoints that serve JSON at `domain.com/api/...`.